algolia/instantsearch/docs/custom-component.md

 To make it as easy as possible to access the search store, you simply need to inject a mixin into your component.

-Here is a the bear minimum Vue InstantSearch component:
+Here is a bare minimum Vue InstantSearch component:

 ```html
 <!-- CurrentQuery.vue -->